Galarzaa90/tibia.py/README.md

 - Type consistent attributes.
 - All objects can be converted to JSON strings.
 - Can be used with any networking library.
-- Support for characters, guilds, houses and worlds.
+- Support for characters, guilds, houses and worlds, tournaments, forums, etc.

 ## Installing
 Install and update using pip